Cédric Hervé

-Cédric Hervé (born 14 November 1979 in Dinan) is a French former road racing cyclist.
+Cédric Hervé (born 14 November 1979) is a French former road racing cyclist.

 Hervé became a professional rider in 2002.
 His first win came in 2006 when he won the Manche Atlantique.
 Later that year he would also win the Grand Prix de Plumelec-Morbihan.
 In 2007 he participated in the Tour de France but withdrew from competition after stage 7.